 Merriam and Bierema (2014) explain that andragogy should be viewed as “a set of assumptions [that] distinguish adult learners from pre-adult learners” (xiii).
 Not every principle applies to every learner or in every learning context; for example, self-directed learning is not preferred or optimal for some learners (Brookfield, 1985), such as those with learning differences.

-Even the idea the distinction between adult and pre–adult learners is a culturally biased and reflects a neurotypical perspective.
-Hanson (1996) has described that the concept of “adult learner” in based on not only individual differences but also on culture, context, and power within the classroom.
+Even the idea of distinguishing between adult and pre–adult learners may be culturally relative.
+Hanson (1996) has described that the concept of “adult learner” is based on individual differences and culture, context, and power within the classroom.
 What counts as relevant and meaningful knowledge and experience, and who decides what counts as mature and independent behaviours, are subjectively determined by who has power and agency in the classroom.

 Principles of adult learning are still widely recognized and adopted to guide teaching practice in colleges today.
 Research on the brain and adult learning continues to provide suggestions for teaching strategies to support adult learners (Taylor & Marienau, 2016).
 It is also important to apply other relevant approaches to student learning, such as culturally responsive teaching, when supporting adult learners.